adulau/hack-lu-2017/talks/index.md

 Almost every major enterprise has the same problem, how to categorize, store, and operationalize the various sources of intelligence (internal and external) so that they can be useful.
-The way we categorize information and operationalize information, however, has led to design flaws of almost every Intel platform out there.
+The way we categorize information and operationalize information, however, has led to design flaws of almost every intel platform out there.
 IP address lists are good for plugging into firewalls, but they don’t appear organically in the absence of other critical information like hostnames, file names, TLS certificates, and so on.